Skip to content

 What you will learn

-The course will prepare reserve officers for promotion to OF3 and subsequently for employment in reserve grade 2 appointments and sub-unit command by providing focused opportunities to understand, experiment and develop staff and communication skills, professional knowledge and analytical and decision-making skills.
+The course will prepare reserve officers for promotion to OF3 and subsequently for employment in reserve grade two appointments and sub-unit command by providing focused opportunities to understand, experiment and develop staff and communication skills, professional knowledge and analytical and decision-making skills.

 How this course will help your career

 ICSC(LR) provides a unique opportunity for OF3 and senior OF2 reserve personnel to study strategy, higher management of defence, doctrine and operational planning alongside multi-national partners and be graded against a wider peer group.
-The course is supported by numerous guest speakers, up to OF6/1* level.
+The course is supported by numerous guest speakers, up to OF6/1-star level.

 The course provides focused opportunities to understand, experiment and develop staff and communication skills, professional knowledge and understanding, and analytical and decision-making skills which will be of benefit for both military and civilian careers.
 The course report is used by boards to support consideration for employment in sub unit command and in staff appointments at OF3.